Manually Create Configuration Profiles (V3) for Prisma Access Agent

 • Contact your Palo Alto Networks account representative to activate the Prisma Access Agent feature

-Create and deploy a configuration profile for Prisma Access Agents that defines how the Prisma Access Agent is configured on managed macOS devices.
+Create and deploy configuration profiles for Prisma Access Agents that define how the Prisma Access Agent is configured on managed macOS devices.
 For example, you can set up the configuration profile to automatically load system extensions to provide a seamless experience for users running the Prisma Access Agent to access the internet, SaaS applications, and private applications and resources in your organization.

-This configuration profile will automatically load the following Prisma Access Agent extensions on a managed endpoint:
+This configuration profiles will automatically load the following extensions on a managed endpoint:

 • PAA Network Extension (com.paloaltonetworks.pang.networkextension)